gramener/comicgen/README.md

 ## Gallery

-Here are examples of where comics have been used effectively in storytelling.
+Here are examples or guides of where comics have been used effectively in storytelling.

+- **Comics in data visualization**
+  - Martin Telefont's [Data Visualization Comics](https://medium.com/data-visualization-society/data-visualization-comics-68bb2c03fd3e) compiles a mini who's who in data visualization comics: [Matt Hong](https://twitter.com/matthongnet), [Susie Lu](https://twitter.com/datatoviz), [Natalia Kiseleva](https://twitter.com/eolay13), [Martin Telefont](https://twitter.com/martintelefont)
 - **Comic based manuals**
     - Scott Mccloud’s implementation of Comic characters for explaining Google Chrome is one of the finest examples to date.
 [This](https://www.google.com/googlebooks/chrome/) or [This](http://www.scottmccloud.com/googlechrome/) can be referred.
     - [Bite-sized command line](https://gumroad.com/l/bite-size-command-line) explains UNIX commands with comics